-To date, WeatherNet have prepared more than 2300 related legal weather reports since 1997 for the legal industry.
+To date, WeatherNet have prepared more than 2500 related legal weather reports since 1997 for the legal industry.
 On average, WeatherNet service 100 new legal weather reports per year.
 Furthermore, we can also provide testimonies or names of referees if required and an expert forensic meteorologist for court appearances.
-In the last 5 years, WeatherNet have attended court to give evidence on four occasions (May 2016, October 2017, April 2018, and April 2019).
+In the last 5 years, WeatherNet have attended court to give evidence on two occasions (April 2018, and April 2019).

 WeatherNet was established in 1995 to provide weather information to UK insurers on a postcode basis to help them verify claims for storm, freeze and flood.
 Although insurance remains a key business sector, WeatherNet has diversified, to offer bespoke services to industries such as construction, the utilities, and the legal profession.

 Geographical area of work: All the UK and Worldwide

 Legal Related Memberships and Training (Dr Richard Wild/WeatherNet Ltd):

 Vetted by the Law Society of Scotland since November 2016 to present

 Trained in the ‘Jackson Reforms’ by Bond Solon in May 2013

 Vetted by the Expert Witness Directory of Scotland between October 2010 and October 2016 before it ceased

 Vetted by the Expert Witness Directory of Ireland between October 2010 and November 2016 before it ceased